 To find out more about collecting RSVP's, adding free or paid tickets, or raising funds via donations see our Extra Tips on Ticketing & Donations page.

-You can collect payment for events on Classlist via Stripe or Paypal.
-For member-only community events we offer both methods.
-For events with a public guest checkout we only offer Stripe.
+You can collect payment for events on Classlist via Stripe.
+Both for member-only community events and for events with a public guest checkout.

 For community events we recommend you use Stripe - here's why.